-- Buying scads of paid links from sites, you know nothing about.
-There are specific directory sites that provide value from a search engine optimization standpoint.
+- Buying scads of paid links from sites you know nothing about.
+There are a very few specific directory sites that provide value from a search engine optimization standpoint.
 Stick with those.

 - Setting unrealistic expectations.
 Search engine optimization doesn't deliver results on a deadline.

 - Thinking low-cost providers will yield high-value results.

 It's worth your time to learn a bit about SEO so that you can have reasonable expectations and an instinct for ineffective or dangerous strategies.

 Lindsey is the President of Tribute Media.
 Her degree is in English and Communication with an emphasis in Journalism, her background is in copywriting and content marketing, and she's had pretty much every job at Tribute Media since she joined the agency in 2014.
 Outside of work, Lindsey participates in a "super-cool-not-at-all-nerdy" writing group.
 Her favorite writer is Dorothy Parker.